arangodb/docs/3.11/aql/operations-update.md

 ```

 The following query is invalid because the object does not contain a `_key`
-attribute and thus it is not possible to determine the documents to
+attribute and thus it is not possible to determine the document to
 be updated:

 ```aql